Standards & Practices Capacity Building

 Standards & Practices

 The Canadian Land Trust Standards and Practices (CLT S&P) have been adopted from the Land Trust Alliance (LTA) and developed to guide land trusts in transparent and responsible governance and operations.
 The CLT S&P has 12 standards and 91 practices.
-The Centre for Land Conservation (CLC), which was established in 2019 stewards the CLT S&P.
+The Centre for Land Conservation (CLC), which was established in 2019 stewards the CLT S&P. CLC is currently developing a Performance Assurance Program for private land conservation organizations in Canada.

 Assessing Your Organization (AYO) Tool